Lithium aluminium hydride

 Lithium aluminium hydride, commonly abbreviated to LAH, is an inorganic compound with the chemical formula Li[AlH4]|auto=1 or LiAlH4.
 It is a white solid, discovered by Finholt, Bond and Schlesinger in 1947.
 This compound is used as a reducing agent in organic synthesis, especially for the reduction of esters, carboxylic acids, and amides.
 The solid is dangerously reactive toward water, releasing gaseous hydrogen (H_{2}).
-Some related derivatives have been discussed for hydrogen storage.
+Some related derivatives were once discussed for hydrogen storage.